← Back to Home

 1. Consider Yield

 Higher yields (5%+) often mean more income but potentially higher risk.
-Sustainable yields of 3-5% balance income and growth.
+Different yield ranges may suit different investment approaches.

 2. Check Fees